-You only need this if you employ people but you don’t need this if your Limited Company has just one employee, who owns 50% or more of the share capital (i.e. you).
+You only need this if you employ people but you don’t need this if you are a Limited Company with just one employee who owns 50% or more of the share capital (i.e. you).
 If you’re a Sole Trader and do not employ anyone, or you only employ close family members, you should also be exempt.

 You only need this cover if your business involves the sale of products to members of the public.

 Which one most VAs have and who they use

-A recent poll of working VAs in my Facebook group revealed that most of them have professional indemnity insurance and some of them also have public liability, cyber and data risk insurance.
+A recent poll of working VAs in my Facebook group revealed that most of them have professional indemnity insurance and some also have public liability, cyber and data risk insurance.